The information on immigration is now available on the Immigration section of the Université Laval website.

-Every year hundreds of students cross the border to obtain Immigration, Refugees and Citizenship Canada (formerly know as CIC) documentation.
+Every year hundreds of students cross the border to obtain Immigration, Refugees and Citizenship Canada (IRCC) documentation.
 This section will help you navigate the process and get to the nearest port of entry.
 The border information service at Armstrong is open 7 days a week from 8 a.m. to 12 p.m. (midnight).

 What documents can you obtain at ports of entry to Canada?